viraatdas/Text-New-Tweets/README.md

 </h3>

   <p align="center">
     Do your friends not have a Twitter but you still want to share them your hilarious tweets?
 Look no further!
-Just set this docker image as a daemon and they'll always be in the loop whenever you tweet!
+This will automatically send the people you added the tweet as a text message whenever you tweet!
     <br />
     <br />
     <a href="https://github.com/viraatdas/Text-New-Tweets/issues">Report Bug</a>